Chinorea/gNB-EMC-dashboard/docs/UserGuide.md

 ### Installation & Setup

+**Q: The automatic dependency installation failed.
+What should I do?**
+**A:** If automatic installation fails, you can install dependencies manually from the `backend/dependencies/` folders.
+Navigate to each package folder (flask_pkgs, pexpect_pkgs, pytest_pkgs) and run `pip3 install *.whl --no-deps`.

+**Q: How do I know if my board type was detected correctly?**
+**A:** Check the startup messages when running `python3 WebDashboard.py`.
+You'll see output like "Board type: auto-detect (defaults to EdgeQ)" and "Available boards: edgeq".
+The system will also show board-specific initialization messages.

+**Q: Can I add support for a custom board type?**
+**A:** Yes, the architecture is extensible.
+You'll need to create a new board class inheriting from `BaseBoard`, implement the required methods, and add it to the `BoardFactory`.
+Contact support for guidance on custom board implementations or refer to developer guide for more instructions.

 **Q: What browsers are supported?**
 **A:** The dashboard works best with modern browsers: Chrome, Firefox, Safari, and Edge (latest versions).
 Internet Explorer is not supported.